LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

 description: "Learn the basics of apache beam by writing your first pipeline."
 ---

 Ever since the concept of big data got introduced to the programming world, a lot of different technologies, frameworks have emerged.
-Processing of data can be categorized into two different paradigms.
-One is Batch Processing, and other is Stream Processing.
-For different paradigms,  different technologies came into existence, solving various problems in the big data world, for, e.g. Apache Spark, Apache Flink, Apache Storm etc. As a developer or a business, it's always challenging to maintain different tech stacks and technologies.
+The processing of data can be categorized into two different paradigms.
+One is Batch Processing, and the other is Stream Processing.
+Different technologies came into existence for different paradigms, solving various big data world problems, for, e.g., Apache Spark, Apache Flink, Apache Storm, etc. As a developer or a business, it's always challenging to maintain different tech stacks and technologies.
 Hence, Apache Beam to the rescue!

 ![Timeline of Big Data Frameworks](timeline-bigdata-frameworks.png)